raspberrypilearning/s1-starter-cc/en/step_1.md

 You can watch this as a group or on your own.

-Either read the text or, if you’ve got access to sound, you can also listen to the narration of the text.
+Either read the text or, if you’ve got access to sound, you can also listen to a narration of the text.

 Tick off the activity when you have completed it.